-Pureed black beans replace some of the butter used in most brownies.
+Pureed black beans replace some of the butter used in brownies.
 Their earthy flavor and dark color are great matches for chocolate.

 - Total Time: